I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

-I have always loved Aveeno for doing its best with natural ingredients and this shampoo is not a disappointment since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.
+I have always loved Aveeno for doing its best with natural ingredients.
+This shampoo is not disappointing since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.

 4. Ethique Shampoo Bar for Oily Hair

 Not the most affordable shampoo but this bar for oily hair has my heart!
-It is a 100% sustainable, ethically sourced product, made from natural and extremely effective ingredients.
-The bar is equivalent to 3 bottles of shampoo (I mean wh…hatttt?), is PH Balanced, and 100% soap-free are all the more reasons to love it.
+It is a 100% sustainable, ethically sourced product made from natural and extremely effective ingredients.
+The bar is equivalent to 3 bottles of shampoo (I mean, wh…hatttt?), is PH Balanced, and is 100% soap-free are all the more reasons to love it.

-Although, string this bar is a little problem because you have to buy a bar holder which I strongly recommend if you want this to last longer.
-Ethique has its own plastic-free, vegan, bamboo and sugar cane bar holder but you can buy whatever you like.
+Although, stringing this bar is a little problem because you have to buy a bar holder, which I strongly recommend if you want this to last longer.
+Ethique has its own plastic-free, vegan bamboo and sugar cane bar holder, but you can buy whatever you like.

 5. Neutrogena Anti-Residue Clarifying Shampoo

-They say the best clarifying shampoos should be clear because whatever it is used to make them milky could make the hair greasier and should be avoided.
+They say the best-clarifying shampoos should be clear because whatever is used to make them milky could make the hair greasier and should be avoided.
 I guess Neutrogena listened!

-No, it is not a voluminous shampoo but when your hair is not pulled down by oil, it naturally bounces more.
-The best way to use it is to use it before your normal shampoo once a week for your daily shampoo to work even better.
+No, it is not a voluminous shampoo, but when your hair is not pulled down by oil, it naturally bounces more.
+The best way to use it is to use it before your regular shampoo once a week for your daily shampoo to work even better.

-But only downside to this wonderful shampoo is that it has sodium laureth sulfate as one of its ingredients.
-But the positive light is that sulfates can really help get rid of oil, and you don’t have to use it quite often.
+But the only downside to this wonderful shampoo is that it has sodium Laureth sulfate as one of its ingredients.
+But the positive light is that sulfates can really help get rid of oil, and you don’t have to use them quite often.

-I say you HAVE TO give it a try if you are really struggling.
+I say you HAVE TO give it a try if you are really struggling with really oily hair.
 This shampoo treatment is amazing and worth every single cent!

 6. L’Oreal Paris Elvive Extraordinary Shampoo